Energy Efficient Resource Allocation for Hybrid Services with Future Channel Gains: A Heuristic Joint Resource Allocation Policy with Low Costs

+In this section, we propose a heuristic policy that can perform close to the optimal solution with coarsely predicted knowledge.
+The queue states in the buffers of VoD users are also taken into account.
+To be more specific, each VoD user sends two bits information to the BS to indicate whether the buffer will overflow and whether playback interruption will occur.\footnote{In practice, the user can send a request for stopping transmission if the buffer will overflow.
+If the last video segment in the buffer is played in the current frame, the user can send a transmission request to avoid interruption in the next frame.}

+This policy is inspired by the structure of problem \eqref{eq:aimpower}, which suggests that the amount of resources assigned for a RT user in each frame is independent of the resources assigned in other frames if only RT users exist.
+This implies that predictive resource allocation for RT users cannot improve EE.
+In other words, we only need to design the resource allocation plan for VoD users.
+If we can also decompose the resource allocation planning problem for VoD users into $N_L$ independent problems, then many existing low-complexity algorithms can be applied to assign resources in each frame for both types of users.

+To decouple the resource allocation planning problem, we come back to the basic idea of PRA that only serves VoD users: transmit more data to a user when the user undergoes good average channels \cite{Hatem2014EE}.
+Such an idea can be translated as: which frame is with good channel to boost the EE and how much data should be transmitted to satisfy the QoS.

+To increase EE, we find a ``ruler'' to judge whether the average channel gain in a frame is high or low.
+According to the results in \cite{ICCC2015} obtained from optimizing for a single VoD user, the ideal policy transmits data only when the average channel gains exceed a certain threshold, which occurs over around half of the frames in the prediction window.
+This inspires us to use the median of the average channel gains in the window, denoted as $\alpha^m_{\rm med}$, as the threshold.
+Then, at the beginning of the window, the CP only needs to predict the median for each VoD user.

-To avoid stalling and buffer overflow for the VoD users with very limited buffer sizes, the number of segments transmitted in each frame needs to be controlled.
+To avoid stalling and buffer overflow for the VoD users with limited buffer sizes, we should consider the queueing status of each VoD user and control the number of segments transmitted in each frame.
 The number depends on the traffic load of the network, the buffer size and channel condition of each VoD user.
-Since we use the median as the threshold, in average the BS transmits data to a VoD user in 50\% time during streaming.
-Then, it is reasonable to transmit two segments to a user with good channel, if there is still room in the buffer.
-Denote the maximal buffer size as $Q_{\max}$, and the queue length of the $m$th user at the beginning of the $i$th frame as $Q^m_i$.
+Since we use the median as the threshold, in average the BS transmits data to a VoD user in 50\% time slots during streaming.
+Then, it is reasonable to transmit several segments (we consider two segments for illustration in the sequel, but more segments can be transmitted) to a user with good channel in a frame, if there is still room in the buffer.
+With given average power and bandwidth in each frame, the transmission procedure for each VoD user (say the $m$th user) of the heuristic policy is as follows.

-At the beginning of the $i$th frame, the large-scale channel gain of the $m$th user, $\alpha^m_{i}$, can be estimated at its associated BS.
+At the beginning of the $i$th frame, the average channel gain of the $m$th user, $\alpha^m_{i}$, can be estimated at its associated BS.
 Denote $\tilde{i}$ as the index of last video segment that has been transmitted before the $i$th frame.
 Then, the indices of segments to be transmitted are $\{\tilde{i}+1,...\}$.